odisfm/zcx-core/docs/content/command-reference.md

 ### gesture syntax

-To define gestures on a control, add a `gestures` key, with key/value pairs of gesture / command.
+To define gestures on a control, add a `gestures` key, with key/value pairs of gesture/command.

 ```yaml
 my_control: